 Meet the folks currently part of our in-house staff.

-Our founder, Jim Tierney, is a pioneer in the development of visual tools for motion design and compositing.
-During the 1990's, Jim worked for software companies like MetaTools, Atomic Power and Cycore.
-He helped create graphics products like Bryce, Evolution and Studio Effects.
-After working on After Effects plugins for almost a decade, Jim thought it was finally time to get out there and do some of his own.
-So he did, and Digital Anarchy was born in 2001.
+Jim Tierney founded Digital Anarchy in 2001 and has been a pioneer in the development of visual tools for motion graphics and compositing.
+During the 1990’s, Jim worked for software companies like MetaTools, Atomic Power and Cycore.
+He helped create graphics products like Bryce, Evolution and Final Effects.
+After working on After Effects plugins for over five years, Jim thought it was finally time to get out there and develop some of his own — so Digital Anarchy was born!
+Since then he has been dedicated to finding ways of bringing innovative technology to video editors, broadcast designers, visual fx artists, and everyone that wants to make film/TV look better and do it more easily.

-Garrick Meeker has been with the company since its inception in 2001.
-He has worked as a 2D programmer for companies that include Industrial Light and Magic and Pinnacle Systems.
-Garrick is the programmer of Beauty Box, Backdrop Designer, Text Anarchy and Microcosm, among other Digital Anarchy products.
-In his real life, Garrick plays the French Horn.
+Garrick is our Director of Engineering and has been with Digital Anarchy since its inception in 2001.
+He has worked as a 2D programmer for companies including Industrial Light and Magic and Pinnacle Systems.
+Garrick is the programmer of Beauty Box and Flicker Free, among other Digital Anarchy products.
+In his spare time, Garrick plays the French horn and is an avid skier and mountaineer.

 Our office kitten is a spitfire.
 Molotov Cupcake fearlessly hunts the printer whenever it makes a noise.
 She keeps things light around the office by ensuring the Anarchy Cuteness meter is kept at it's maximum.